 - Authentication: How do you prove you are who you say you are, when talking with a computer?

 Multifactor authentication (MFA) – part of the zero trust architecture – means you not only have a user ID and a password or a key, but you also have additional support for your claim to be the right person.
-Whatever system you use to track authorised users, make sure it is up to date – do not let individuals retain permissions they should not have or do not need.
+Whatever system you use to track authorized users, make sure it is up to date – do not let individuals retain permissions they should not have or do not need.